maxhallinan/hemulen.js/README.markdown

 `new Hemulen(config);`

 The `Hemulen` constructor expects a single argument: a configuration object.
-There are three required configuration properties and several optional configuration properties.
+There are two required configuration properties and several optional configuration properties.

 ###Required

-####dropInput

-`config.dropInput`

-Type: CSS selector string

-A CSS selector identifying the drag&#45;and&#45;drop field. `config.dropInput` must be a descendant of `config.hemulenEl`.

 ####hemulenEl